-Before we visit today's author, I want to announce that the winner of the signed copy of Princess Ever After, by Rachel Hauck, is:
+Before we visit today's author, I want to announce that the winners of the signed copies of The Guy I'm Not Dating, by yours truly, are:

-and the winner of the PDF of False Diamond, by Veronica Heley, is:
+and the winner of the signed copy of A Captain for Laura Rose, by Stephanie Grace Whitson, is:

 Congratulations!
-I'll email you today to get your mailing address, and we'll get your book to you right away (Kelly, we'll just email the PDF directly to you).
+I'll email you today to get your mailing addresses, and we'll get your books to you right away.
 I encourage readers to keep commenting and/or subscribe at right (above my list of books) in order to participate in future book give-aways!
 Subscribers are entered a second time when they comment.

 Please tell us three random things we might not know about you.

-Please tell us a bit more about the plot of Dark Tide.
+Please tell us a bit more about the plot of Dynamo.

 What is the last novel you read that you would recommend?